Albenzoo/PerfectBet/README.md

-# PerfectBet
+# PerfectBet :soccer: :moneybag:

-Angular web app for Football betting arbitrage, also known as surebet, is a betting technique that aims to make a profit regardless of the outcome of a match.
-This is done by betting on all available options through multiple bookmakers, exploiting the differences in odds between them.
+PerfectBet, an Angular web app designed to help users identify profitable football bet arbitrage opportunities, fetches odds from various bookmakers and compares them to find discrepancies that provide a risk-free way to bet on all possible outcomes of a match and still generate profit.
+This technique, commonly known as surebet, aims to make a profit regardless of the outcome of a match by betting on all available options through multiple bookmakers and exploiting the differences in odds between them.

 For example, suppose there are three bookmakers offering the following odds for a football match: